Take Me to Church

 |Gospel Life Center in Munich, Germany|

-When I’m out evangelizing and find out someone is already saved, usually I’ll ask them where they go to church.
+When I’m evangelizing and find out someone is already saved, often I’ll ask where they go to church.
 Some reply, “I used to go to such and such church.”
 Others will say, “I have church at home” or “church is in my heart.”
 Sadly, many who give answers like that tend to act very unChristlike.

-Recently a friend shared an article on her Facebook wall critical of “organized religion” and suggested ten reasons why one should stop going to church.
+A friend once shared an article on her Facebook page critical of “organized religion” and suggested ten reasons why one should stop going to church.
 Sometimes there are legitimate reasons for not attending a particular fellowship.
-Nevertheless, that article inspired me to put together this list of ten reasons why one would want to go to church...
+Nevertheless, that article inspired me to put together this list of ten reasons why one would want to go to church:

 3. God usually assigns His people to a particular place.
 Unless you’re a traveling minister like myself, it’s best to consistently attend one church you consider “home.”
 Instead of selecting “the church of your choice,” ask God where He wants you connected.
 1 Corinthians 12:18 says, “But now God has set the members, each one of them, in the body just as He pleased.”
 If you live in an area without a Christ centered, biblically balanced church, I would prayerfully consider moving or starting a new fellowship.

 4. Our lives will bear more fruit.
 While it’s good to see what God is doing in different parts of the body of Christ, Psalm 92:13 says, “Those who are planted in the house of the Lord shall flourish in the courts of our God.”
 I heard John Bevere compare “church hoppers” to a plant that will die from constantly being dug up.
 We grow stronger when our roots are allowed to sink deep somewhere.